MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

    **Azure Active Directory (AAD) authentication**

    You must pass the AAD credentials, authority, and client ID.
 In turn, AAD will issue [the `Bearer` access token](security-access-tokens.md).
-After authenticated, the user will not need to provide credentials again as long as the token is still valid and a header is submitted with every request.
+After authenticated, the user will not need to provide credentials again as long as the token is still valid, and a header is submitted with every request.
 If you do not know your connection settings, please contact your administrator.
    ```python
    #Import the AAD authentication library
    import adal